markusmitbrille/stellaris-we-the-people/README.md

 Maybe have one rebellion clock variable per planet and increase it every month based on ethics divergence ~~and distance to core sector~~ (not possible, I think)?
 Doing it per pop, which would have the advantage of taking their happiness and class into account, would probably be too slow.

 TODO:
++ Test if has_citizenship_rights doesn't interact weirdly with caste system of authoritarians (and make all caste system pops always contribute unrest).
 + Playtest balance for ethos values in wtp_effect_calculate_pop_trend.
 + Make adding of (non-sudden) unrest non-random (base it on existing distribution of ethos).
 No idea how to make this work.
 + Maybe add policy for actually purging political enemies